216 S. Main Street,

 Opened as the Clifford Theatre in 1905, it was designed by architect George Otis Garnsey and was destroyed by fire in 1941.
 It was rebuilt, opening as the Gloria Theatre on December 25, 1941.
 I grew up in the Gloria Theatre in Urbana, Ohio.
 My father, Jack Frazee, was the manager of this beautiful movie house for many years.

 The building reflected the architecture of the 1940’s, with rounded corners, indirect lighting, and sweeping, Art-Deco style lines.
 It had an outer lobby and a huge inner lobby, in which new automobiles were often displayed.
-The auditorium was quite large for a small-town theater.
+The auditorium was quite large for a small-town theatre.
 It probably contained about 600 seats.
 There was no balcony.

 A unique feature of the Gloria Theatre was “Grimes Booth.”
 This was a private viewing room on the second floor of the theatre that was reserved for the Grimes family.